-Thesis examinations follow the procedure described in Regulation 6.6 of the Calendar, with additional steps as described below.
+Thesis examinations follow the procedure described in Regulation 6.6 of the Calendar, with additional requirements as described below.

-The Division of Graduate Studies and Research will review and approve the examination committee, possibly with changes, and appoint a chair for the examination.
+The Division of Graduate Studies and Research will review and approve the Committee, possibly with changes, and appoint a chair for the examination.

-The external examiner for a PhD thesis must be at arms-length to the College, as defined below.
+The acknowledged expert for a PhD thesis must be at arms-length to the College, as defined below.

-For a PhD examination, arms-length means that the external examiner, in relation to the supervisor: must not be a close friend, must not be a regular and current collaborator, must not be a former colleague, and must not have been supervised recently by.
-In addition, the external examiner must not have been a visitor or teacher for some time at RMCC.
+For a PhD examination, arms-length means that the acknowledged expert examiner, in relation to the supervisor: must not be a close friend, must not be a regular and current collaborator, must not be a former colleague, and must not have been supervised recently by.
+In addition, the external examiner must nowt have been a visitor or teacher for some time at RMC.

 The supervisor may request an exception to the “arms-length” rule.